Moving to Oregon in the late ‘70’s turned out to be a lot of fun for me.

 I was having a great time, but it was awkward because of her clear distain for the boys.
 I thought things would get better when we decided to go to a club after dinner, but they got worse.
 She was sure I was trying to set her up on a date, and not happy with me about it.

 It didn’t take long before she decided to leave.
-And as she was leaving, Richard decided to catch a ride from her, leaving Jeff and I alone at the club.
+And as she was leaving, Ron decided to catch a ride from her, leaving Joe and I alone at the club.

 He was very interesting and I found myself laughing at his sense of humor.
 It also didn’t hurt that he was handsome.

 We ended up talking for hours that night.
-Jeff owned a little house in town and we sat outside in his back yard looking at the stars and talking about our lives.
+Joe owned a little house in town and we sat outside in his back yard looking at the stars and talking about our lives.

 I was surprised when he called the next day and asked if I wanted to go for a drive.
 And laughed when he said he wanted to take my convertible Triumph Spitfire.